-The financial industry continues to lead in blockchain adoption by making significant investments in the technology as well as expanding its use of it.
+The financial industry continues to lead in blockchain adoption by making significant investments in the technology and expanding its use of it.

-Financial institutions traditionally work as intermediaries moving payments between different entities, which involves complex and time-consuming processes that add friction into transactions.
+Contrast that with conventional processes in the financial sector.
+Financial institutions traditionally work as intermediaries to move payments between different entities, which involves complex and time-consuming processes that add friction to transactions.

 Blockchain can streamline these processes -- notably reconciliation as well as clearing and settlement -- by removing the friction, thereby reducing the time and cost that financial institutions incur.